 The single-view-per-pipe scheme dedicates one pipe per view.
 In this case, a unique pipe-window-channel link is created for each view and the views are rendered in parallel on the pipes.
-This adds graphics power to the application as the graphics load on each pipe will be lower.
-At the same time, the rendering task needs to be distributed over the pipes accordingly and the resulting draw processes need to be synchronized.
+This adds graphics power to the application because the graphics load on each pipe will be lower.
+OpenGL Multipipe SDK distributes the rendering task over the pipes accordingly and synchronizes the resulting draw processes.
 Figure 4 illustrates this scheme.